MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/embed-forms.md

 ---
-title: "Embed a Dynamics 365 for Customer Engagement marketing form on an external website (Dynamics 365 for Marketing) | Microsoft Docs"
+title: "Embed a Dynamics 365 for Marketing form on an external website (Dynamics 365 for Marketing) | Microsoft Docs"
-description: "How to embed a marketing form created in Dynamics 365 for Customer Engagement on a page on an external website in Dynamics 365 for Marketing"
+description: "How to embed a marketing form created in Dynamics 365 for Marketing on a page on an external website"
 keywords: "marketing form, embed" ms.date: 09/17/2018
 ms.service: dynamics-365-marketing